Hydrocodone is an opioid painkiller that is used to treat moderate-to-severe pain.

 There are various stages that one goes through when coming off any opioid.
 With hydrocodone, you’ll go through early, acute, and late withdrawal stages.
 In general, the following are stages you can expect to go through when detoxing from hydrocodone:

-The first withdrawal symptoms you may begin experiencing might feel much like you’re coming down with the flu.
-You could begin feeling symptoms within the first 12 hours from your last dose.
+Early Withdrawal – Days 1-2: The first withdrawal symptoms you may begin experiencing might feel much like you’re coming down with the flu.
+You could start feeling symptoms within the first 12 hours from your last dose.
 Some report feeling body aches, chills, sweating, agitation, and nausea.
 The degree depends largely on how much hydrocodone you were taking.

 Your taper or reduction schedule can affect the severity of symptoms as well.
 Generally, a physician will have you gradually reduce your intake of hydrocodone.
 This helps curb some withdrawal symptoms, as it’s less of a shock to the body.

-Once you near the end of your first week, many symptoms may have subsided.
+Late Withdrawal – Days 6-10: Once you near the end of your first week, many symptoms may have subsided.
 You’ll begin feeling better each day.
 However, some psychological symptoms may linger on, such as anxiety or depression.
 You may also still contend with cravings.
-It’ll be important to continue with addiction recovery treatment to give you the best chance of avoiding a relapse.
+It’ll be essential to continue with addiction recovery treatment to give you the best chance of avoiding a relapse.

 Symptoms can linger on for a week for people who heavily use hydrocodone.
 The length of time for detox will also vary depending on taper schedules.